 Adventurous Lawachara Rain Forest

 Lawachara Rain Forest is now named as Lawachara National Park.
-There are much to explore inside the largest (1250 hectares) forest.
+There is much to explore inside the largest (1250 hectares) forest.
 The most adventurous destination in Sylhet.
 There are many various types of flora and fauna.
 Bamboo groves in Lawachara are very attractive.
 The main tourist attraction is the longest African Teak Oak tree.
 Also, this is the only one available in Asia and located at Lawachara Rain Forest.
-The whole Lawachara National Park nicely maintained by the Bangladesh Government.
+The whole Lawachara National Park is nicely maintained by the Bangladesh Government.

 Serene Beauty of Panthumai